nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <a name = "exporting-data"></a>
 #### _Exporting data_

-Exports all the data of Notor into a CSV file.
-The exported CSV will be located in the same directory as Notor.
+Exports all the data of Notor into a CSV file to Notor's Directory.

 Format: `export`